 A study published in the Journal of Headache and Pain found that smoking 5 or more cigarettes a day can trigger migraines and that in general smokers have more migraines than non-smokers.

-So, if you both smoke and suffer from migraines, the least you should try to do is keep your number of daily cigarettes down below 5.
+So, if you both smoke and suffer from migraines, try to keep your number of daily cigarettes below 5.

 Curt Hendrix M.S., C.C.N., C.N.S.